 With that in mind, here’s what you ought to know about rainy day funds, including how to start one and a good amount to save.

-What is a Rainy Day Fund?
+Examples of a Rainy Day Fund

-A rainy day fund is a pre-set amount of savings set aside to cover extra, one-off expenses that may crop up throughout the year like a car or home repair.
+A rainy day fund is a preset amount of savings set aside to cover extra, one-off expenses that may crop up throughout the year like a car or home repair.

 They are called rainy day funds because, just as you need to have a backup plan to accommodate bad weather, you’ll also want to have a backup to accommodate sudden extra expenses.